chef-boneyard/chef-web-docs-2016/includes_config/includes_config_rb_metadata_settings.rst

            :default => "kitty kitty"

    * - ``conflicts``
-     - |metadata rb conflicts| For example, if a cookbook conflicts with another cookbook named "dogs":
+     - For information only; not used outside this file. |metadata rb conflicts| For example, if a cookbook conflicts with another cookbook named "dogs":
        ::

           conflicts "dogs"